Why home composting with the SUPERCOMP is SUPERCOMP beneficial

 - Hygiene: No car trips with damp collected waste to the organic waste collection container, which has no insect protection and is prone to maggot infestation and hygiene problems if not cleaned sufficiently.

-- Insect protection: SUPERCOMP , on the other hand, is completely sealed with insect protection and ventilation openings.
-The composter does not need to be cleaned; cleaning is largely taken care of by the invisible microbes in the composting process.
+- Insect protection: SUPERCOMP , on the other hand, SUPERCOMP completely sealed with insect-proof ventilation openings.
+The composter does not need to be cleaned; the cleaning is largely handled by the invisible microbes involved in the composting process.

 - Production of valuable compost = living fertilizer with over 1 billion/cm3 microorganisms (invisible microbes) for humus formation in the garden.